 Upon successful completion of the residency, graduates are eligible to take the otolaryngology certification examinations offered by the American Board of Otolaryngology.

 The Otolaryngology - Head and Neck Surgery Residency at Mayo Clinic's campus in Rochester, Minnesota, was established in 1908 and approximately 280 residents have completed training in this program.
-It is anticipated that going forward, five trainees will complete this program annually.
+The Otorhinolaryngology Department is proud to have graduated both the first female resident, Margaret Smith, M.D., in 1911, and the first African-American resident, Jack Clark, M.D., in 1978, at Mayo Clinic.
+Five trainees complete this program annually.

 Thanks to the apprenticeship model, Mayo Clinic offers an unique opportunity to learn one-on-one from the world leaders in the field.
 This gives us a greater opportunity to interact with patients longitudinally, spend more time with patients to give them the best quality care, and a better hands-on experience in the operating room operating directly with our teachers.